lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Rhizobium and Curvibacter are also two of the most abundant bins besides the Cyanobacterial symbiont.
 The former three are abundant in PacBio long-read sequencing of the _A. filiculoides_ minus-cyano sample as is the 'rest 2' bin.
 This abundance indicates these bacteria survived stringent surface sterilisation and antibiotic (Erythromycin) regime removing the main symbiont _N. azollae_.
-Conversely, MAGs of similar taxonomy are detected in the _A. filiculoides_ 'lab' (+@fig:fig3_Azfil_lab_binning) and 'minus-cyano' assemblies (+@fig:fig3_Azfil_minus_cyano_binning)
+Conversely, MAGs of similar taxonomy are detected in the _A. filiculoides_ 'lab' (+@fig:fig3_Azfil_lab_binning) and 'minus-cyano' assemblies (+@fig:fig3_Azfil_minus_cyano_binning).
 In the _A. filiculoides_ 'minus-cyano' sample, specifically the Rhizobiales and Burkholderiales orders recruit reads from the _A. filiculoides_  'wild' binning signals (blue and green rings in +@fig:fig3_Azfil_lab_binning \& +@fig:fig3_Azfil_minus_cyano_binning).
-The Burkholderiales and Rhizobiales orders that many _A. filiculoides_ bins belong to (+@tbl:tbl3_2 taxonomical order) were also systematically present in all other _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order), further support the notion that bacteria from these orders have been associating with _Azolla_ species systematically.
+The Burkholderiales and Rhizobiales orders that many _A. filiculoides_ bins belong to (+@tbl:tbl3_2 taxonomical order) were also systematically present in all other _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order)
+Their presence supports the notion that bacteria from these orders have been associating with _Azolla_ species systematically.
 In contrast, a second cyanobacterium species in the _A. filiculoides_ 'wild' assembly is present only outside the ferns and not in the leaf cavity-enriched fraction nor in the lab-derived assemblies.
-Additionally, a Caulobacter bin, of which the corresponding order was present throughout the _Azolla_ genus, is not enriched in the leaf-juice reflecting th leaf cavity contents and therefore likely located elsewhere in the fern; it may possibly be epiphytic (+@fig:fig3_Azfil_wild_binning; Caulobacter).
+Additionally, a Caulobacter bin, of which the corresponding order was present throughout the _Azolla_ genus, is not enriched in the leaf-juice reflecting the leaf cavity contents.
+It is therefore likely located elsewhere in the fern; it may possibly be epiphytic (+@fig:fig3_Azfil_wild_binning; Caulobacter).
+Finally, the Ferrovibrio bin is four times more abundant in leaf juice samples and the bin recruits reads from the _A. filiculoides_ 'minus-cyano' sample.
+This bin belongs to the Rhodopspirillales order, as does the Rhodospirillaceae bin.
+This order may be unique to _A. filiculoides_ (+@fig:fig3_Azolla_genus_metagenome_order Purple).
 The differential sampling approach further allows us to recognise singleton bins present in only one biological replicate like 'rest 5'.
 The 'rest 2' bin was not assigned a taxonomical name due to bad SCMG quality in Anvi'o (+@tbl:tbl3_2 Anvi'o completeness).
 CheckM quality of this bin is good, however(+@tbl:tbl3_2 CheckM completeness), and it is remarkably abundant in the stringently sterilised minus-cyano sample (+@tbl:tbl3_2 PacBio mean coverage).
 Taxonomy of the 'rest 2' bin is assigned as the Nevsiales order which often occurs in other _Azolla_ species.
-Despite this bin not being enriched in leaf pocket samples, it may be an endophyte still (!explain why you speculate this!).
+Despite this bin not being enriched in leaf pocket samples, it may be an endophyte still for it survived the stringent sterilisation process that the _A. filiculoides_ 'minus-cyano' sample was subjected to.

 \begin{threeparttable}
 \begin{longtable}[]{@{}